The Lucy–Desi Comedy Hour: Episodes

 Jerry Thorpe directed ten, and Desi Arnaz three, of the Comedy Hour episodes.
-Ball, Arnaz, Vance, Frawley, and Keith appeared in all 13 episodes.
+Ball, Arnaz, Vance, Frawley, and Keith appeared in all thirteen episodes.

 Home media

-CBS DVD (distributed by Paramount Home Entertainment) released the entire series of all thirteen Lucy-Desi Comedy Hour specials on DVD under the package name I Love Lucy: The Final Seasons 7-9 on March 13, 2007, in Region 1, and is presented with certain edits such as "The Celebrity Next Door" when Tallulah Bankhead remarks about being allergic to strawberries (a significant plot point) and digitally remastered.
+CBS DVD (distributed by Paramount Home Entertainment) released the entire series of all thirteen Lucy-Desi Comedy Hour specials on DVD under the package name I Love Lucy: The Final Seasons 7-9 on March 13, 2007, in Region 1, and is presented with certain edits such as "The Celebrity Next Door" when Tallulah Bankhead remarks at the Ricardo's house about being allergic to strawberries (which is a plot point later in the episode) and digitally remastered.

 Other releases

-In September 2018, Time-Life released a DVD, Lucy: The Ultimate Collection, that contains two episodes of The Lucy-Desi Comedy Hour, and which also collected 32 episodes of I Love Lucy, as well as 24 episodes of Here's Lucy, 14 episodes of The Lucy Show, and 4 episodes of the short-lived ABC-TV series Life with Lucy (which had never before been released to home media), plus a wide variety of bonus features.
+In September 2018, Time Life released a DVD set, Lucy: The Ultimate Collection, which contains 2 episodes of The Lucy-Desi Comedy Hour, and also 32 episodes of I Love Lucy, 24 episodes of Here's Lucy, 14 episodes of The Lucy Show, and 4 episodes of the short-lived ABC series Life with Lucy (which had never before been released to home media), plus a wide variety of bonus features.
+As of August 2020, the set was no longer available from Time Life.